 2. Recovery Point Objective: The Recovery Point Objective is the point-in-time to which an application must be restored subsequent to a disaster or disruption.

 3. Recovery Time Objective: The Recovery Time Objective is the duration-of-time within which an application must be restored subsequent to a disaster or disruption.

 4. Semi-autonomous State Agency: An agency created by an act of the Legislature that is not part of the Executive Branch.
 This term does not include the Legislature, the Judiciary, the Office of the Attorney General, the Office of the Secretary of State, the Office of the State Treasurer, and the Audit Department.

-Last Revision Date: August 5, 2013 – to update enforcement only.
+Last Revision Date: January 13, 2015 – to update Document Information.

 Legal Citation: 5 M.R.S.A.
 Chapter 163 Section 1973 paragraphs (1)B and (1)D, which read in part, “The Chief Information Officer shall:” “Set policies and standards for the implementation and use of information and telecommunications technologies…” and “Identify and implement information technology best business practices and project management.”

 See Definition